 - Total RV camping expenses over six years of full-time RV travel = $34,145

 - Daily average = $16.63 per night (based on 2014-2020 annual averages)

-The most we have ever paid for a campground is $146 at Boyd’s of Key West in March, 2019.
-The lowest nightly fee we have paid is $10 at Pioneer Park, in Wellington, TX.
+The most we paid for a campground during these six years was $146 at Boyd’s of Key West in March 2019.
+Our lowest nightly fee was $10 at Pioneer Park in Wellington, TX.
 And, of course, most (not all) boondocking is free.

-When you consider that an average campground nightly stay ranges between about $35 – $55 a night (ie. $45) these days, we feel that our average turned out to be pretty good.
+When you consider that an average campground nightly stay ranges between about $35 – $55 a night these days, we feel that our average turned out to be pretty good.
 Even being extremely conservative and estimating a nightly camping fee of $30, we still came in at just over half of that.
-Not bad for ‘living the dream’, and traveling while still working, eh?
+Not bad for ‘living the dream’ and traveling while still working, eh?

 Riverside campsite, mountain view campsite at Middlefork RV Park, Fairplay, CO

 How did we save on our nightly RV camping costs?

 We have a few camping memberships that have helped us save on camping fees.
 But the two biggest factors that contributed to our overall campground savings are: